The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support

-\psc's GPU sort is based on the {\sc thrust} implementation of the radix sort.
-Rather than moving particles into their new sorted order, though, we just obtain a list of particle target positions, though -- that means that at every stage of the radix sort, only the 32-bit particle position has to be written, rather than moving the whole particle.
-In fact, in the most integrated and optimized version of the GPU algorithms, the actual particle move into the new position only occurs during the subsequent particle push, where the particle is read, updated and written, anyway.

-We also achieved a large improvement over the original radix sort by exploiting a particular property of the explicit relativistic particle-in-cell method: In a single timestep, a particle can move at most into a neighboring cell, as its speed is limited to the speed of light, and the timestep is limited by the corresponding CFL condition.
-Hence, particles which are initially sorted by cell will still be ``almost ordered'' after the timestep, that is, before the next sort.
-In fact, for each particle in 2-d, there are only 9 possibilities: The particle remains in the same cell, or into any of the adjacent cells, including diagonals.
-We add one other option: The particle leaving the current patch.
-Those 10 possibilities can be represented by just 4 bits, allowing us to perform just a single radix sort pass for count/scan at the bottom level.
+We achieved a large improvement over the original radix sort by exploiting a particular property of the explicit relativistic particle-in-cell method: In a single timestep, a particle can move at most into a neighboring cell, as its speed is limited to the speed of light and the timestep is limited by the corresponding CFL condition.
+Hence, particles which are initially sorted by cell will still be ``almost ordered'' after the timestep.
+In fact, for each particle in 2-d there are only 9 possibilities: The particle remains in the same cell, or moves into any of the adjacent cells, including diagonals.
+We add one other option: The particle leaves the current patch entirely and needs to be moved to a neighboring patch.
+Those 10 possibilities can be represented by just 4 bits, allowing us to perform to modify the sort algorithm to just take a single radix sort pass.